AdobeDocs/experience-manager-65.en/help/sites-developing/spa-edit-external.md

 1. Identify the level which would act as the root on AEM.

-   * For our sample, we are considering wknd-spa-react/us/en as the root of the SPA.
+   * For our sample, we consider `wknd-spa-react/us/en` as the root of the SPA.
 This means that everything prior to that path is AEM only pages/content.

 1. Create a new page at the required level.